 A home is also a place of protection from the fitnah (corruption) of the outside world.
 The Prophet (S) said: “The safety of a man at times of fitnah is in his staying home.”

 Islamic teachings based on the foundation of the Quran and the teachings of the prophet (s) provide us with those guidelines.
 To benefit from those guidelines, we ought to “live” Islam within our families.
-We do not become Muslims simply by being born into a Muslim family.
-Rather, Islamic character is formed from a combination of parental efforts, personal struggle, prayers and supplications.
+Rather, Islamic character is formed through a number of factors that include parental efforts, personal struggle, prayers, supplications and following the commands of Allah.

 The necessity to bring Islam within our families is underscored by Allah telling us in the Quran to protect ourselves and our family members from the fire.
 He says in the Quran,: